The-Graft-Project/Graft/README.md

 Graft is open source and contributions are welcome.

 **Before submitting features:** Open an issue to discuss.
-Graft intentionally stays simple—we evaluate new features against "does this solve a common problem without adding complexity?"
+Graft intentionally stays simple and lightweight—we evaluate new features against "does this solve a common problem without adding bloat?"

 Bug reports, documentation improvements, and bug fixes are always appreciated.